T1taniumF0rge-Industries-Inc/Software/Programs.md

 1 -> [AOMEI Partitioning Wizard:](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/AOMEI%20Partitioning%20Wizard/v9.10.00/passist_std.exe) Version 9.10.00 of the AOMEI partition manager that can format, delete, create and clone partitions from one disk.
 Very handy for new PC builds.

 2 -> [AOMEI Partitioning Wizard(v10.3.1):](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/AOMEI%20Partitioning%20Wizard/v10.3.1/PAssist_Std_20240405.11141855.exe) Version 10.3.1 of the AOMEI partition manager that can format, delete, create and clone partitions from one disk.
 Very Handy for new PC builds.
-No major difference between v9, just bug fixes...
+No major difference between v9, just bug fixes...and less features for free...

+3 -> [AOMEI Partitioning Wizard(v8.7):](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/AOMEI%20Partitioning%20Wizard/v8.7/passist_std.exe) Version 8.7 of the AOMEI partition manager that can format, delete, create and clone partitions from one disk.
+Very Handy for new PC builds.
+This version is the last version to support Windows XP, and is probably the best version because it works on any Windows that is newer than XP and offers the most free features (half of the free features in 8.7 are paying in 10.3.1)

 [**Adobe**](https://github.com/GamerSoft24/Software/blob/Main/InstallerSoft/Windows/Adobe)